-So, so Mia Lucie came and she put me on her back and she took me back to her homestead.
+Robin: So, so Mia Lucie came and she put me on her back and she took me back to her homestead.
 And it was an incredible risk for her to take in a wounded white child.
 Because on one side she could be accused of siding with the enemy, the white government.

-On the other side, she could be accused of abducting, a white child, which for a black family would be a terrible crime
+On the other side, she could be accused of abducting, a white child, which for a black family would be a terrible crime.

-Rick Archer: get.
+Rick: Okay.
 Now, this is a new woman that you hadn’t met yet.
 She just found you

 They say, I put, they should put shoe polish on my face to hide me and dressed me in indigenous clothes.
-And when you know, somebody, one of them, one of her neighbors saw that she had a wounded white child.
+And when you know, somebody, one of her neighbors saw that she had a wounded white child.
 They said, don’t bother with her.
 It’s too dangerous.
 And she said, I won’t throw her away.
 She’s a living human being.

 And so it is that courage.
 That is the reason I’m alive.
-She could have left me at that.
-Well, and I certainly would have died.
+She could have left me at that well, and I certainly would have died.
 And, and so it’s her valuing of me, even though it was a terrible risk to her family.
 And I did find out later, so her granddaughter is myAmmo.
 In, in, in my book, I call her girl who smiles like the sun, because I didn’t knew, I didn’t really comprehend everybody’s name at the time.

 And so they took care of me and they eventually got me.
 They kind of talked to some white people across the river and they said, we found this wounded white girl, where, what should we do with her?
 And they said, well, you know, we’re

 They had no idea it was American.
 So they actually took me across the Limpopo river, gave me to a white farming family who took care of me for you know, maybe like four days or so.
 I became very sick.
-I probably had an infection and they ended up taking me to a hospital in polar Quani.
+I probably had an infection and they ended up taking me to a hospital in Poliquani.
 And from there, the I was treated for my infection and they got me to tell them, you know, who my parents were in America.

-Robin Landsong: Yeah, it was interesting.
+Robin: Yeah, it was interesting.
 I came about with that when I was in total crisis, when I started having memories of the trauma, when I was about 19, like it literally just came through I could no longer function.
 I had to go into a trauma treatment unit.
 And when I was in a women’s shelter after I did two trauma treatment centers, I just did prayer.

 And I said, what’s my name?
 You know what, show me my name.
 And I just did prayer for night after night and like kind of wrote different things down.
 And then finally, when I wrote down, I had kind of a vision of kind of a whole council.
-And they said, your name is Landong.
+And they said, your name is Landsong.
 And I didn’t, I didn’t even sing them.

 And so I said, okay, my name is Landsong.
 And I went and changed my driver’s license and changed my bank account and kind of began my new life.

 And then I know I was around for the beginning of third grade, so I had to back by September.
-So I think I was brought back like mid-August or late August.
+So I think I was brought back like mid August or late August.

-So that’s why there was water in that Creek and then certainly in the Limpopo.
+So that’s why there was water in that creek and then certainly in the Limpopo.

-Rick Archer: Yeah.
+Rick: Yeah.
 Hmm.
 I had a record when I was a child that was Rudyard Kipling stories.
 And I remember there was one story about crocodile or something and they kept saying the great green greasy Limpopo river.

-Robin Landsong: My homecoming was very traumatic and, you know, as many people who have gone through, I have a generational abuse that there’s a lot of silence and, and kind of the rule was if we don’t talk about it, it never happened.
+Robin: My homecoming was very traumatic and, you know, as many people who have gone through, I have a generational abuse that there’s a lot of silence and, and kind of the rule was if we don’t talk about it, it never happened.